 Loss of trust, violation of boundaries, and disempowerment are common consequences of abuse among children and adults.4–6 Consequently, bodily exposure, touch, positioning, and particular exercises may trigger intense emotional reactions at any time during patient interactions with healthcare providers.

 Exposure to other types of trauma can elicit similar responses as well.
-People who have experienced active military duty, for example, may have sudden negative ...
+People who have experienced active military duty, for example, may ...